Is your personal statement worth the effort?

 But what about the social life that I can find at university?

-Ah, here we are – the real reason you prefer the idea of university, the night life.
-Sure, one infamous factor in university’s favour: the nightlife is reportedly amazing.
+Ah, here we are – the real reason most prefer the idea of university, the night life.
+Sure, one infamous factor in the university’s favour: the nightlife is reportedly amazing.
 You’ll meet people who want to spend their time at university going out and having a good time in abundance.
 These people unfortunately often haven’t used their 3 years wisely, and really struggle to find work at the other end.

 However, there is no rule that says you can’t enjoy a night out just because you’re not at university (as long as you’re over the age of 18, obviously).
 Estio have training centres in Leeds, Manchester and London – all cities renowned for their excellent cultural activities, shopping experiences and hosts of very highly rated restaurants and bars.
 Of course, we recommend waiting till the weekend to enjoy what these cities have to offer, but by no means does not going to university have to mean your social life will suffer.